 Bradycardia

 Atropine is the first-line therapy (Class IIa) for symptomatic bradycardia in the absence of reversible causes.
-Treatments for bradydysrhythmias are indicated when there is a structural disease of the infra-nodal system or if the heart rate is less than 50 beats/min with unstable vital signs.
-Approximately 20% of bradydysrhythmias are due to endogenous cardiac electrical systems.
+Treatments for bradydysrhythmias are indicated when there is a structural disease of the infra-nodal system or if the heart rate is less than 50 bpm with unstable vital signs.
+Approximately 20% of bradydysrhythmias are caused by abnormalities in the endogenous cardiac electrical system.
 The structural disease may or may not require resuscitation and should be closely monitored with medication and pacing readily available.
-If there is no improvement in the clinical state after repeat doses of atropine, additional treatments with atropine are unlikely to be effective.
-However, transient improvements with repeat dosing are an indication to continue treatment with atropine (which may exceed standard cumulative dosing maximums).
-Pediatric bradycardia is rarely cardiac and often secondary to hypoxia and hypoventilation.
-If bradycardia persists despite adequate respiratory support, atropine is indicated.
+If there is no improvement in the patient's condition after repeat doses of atropine, additional treatments with atropine are unlikely to be effective.
+However, transient improvements with repeat dosing indicate continuing treatment with atropine (which may exceed standard cumulative dosing maximums).

 Although not recommended as a routine agent, atropine may be used 3 to 5 minutes before initiation of RSI to prevent bradycardia.
 In the setting of post-intubation-related bradycardia, atropine is indicated.
-Post-induction bradycardia is seen more commonly in the pediatric population due to the predominance of vagal response, even without the use of succinylcholine.
+Post-induction bradycardia is more commonly observed in the pediatric population due to the predominance of vagal response, even without the use of succinylcholine.

 Mechanism of Action